Tingling in the face can happen for a variety of reasons. These include medications, Bell’s palsy, and shingles.

 - an electroencephalogram (EEG) to show brain wave activity

-If people are experiencing tingling in the face for unknown reasons, or their symptoms do not pass, they should see a doctor.
+If an individual experiences tingling in the face for unknown reasons, or their symptoms do not pass, they should contact a healthcare professional.

-Anyone who notices signs of a stroke or has any severe symptoms should seek emergency medical help or call 911 or their local emergency number.
+Anyone who notices signs of a stroke or has any severe symptoms should seek emergency medical help or call 911.

 In some cases, tingling in the face may be a symptom of an underlying condition that will require further treatment.